chesterwizzle/Haikuverse/README.md

 ### Navigating Ecosystem Upgrades and Technical Debt
 The health of a cross-platform application is dependent on staying current with its underlying ecosystems.
 As Flutter, Android, and their respective dependencies evolve, deprecation warnings are not errors but essential signposts for proactive maintenance.
 A disciplined strategy for managing these upgrades is critical to prevent the accumulation of technical debt and ensure long-term stability.

-A practical example of this was the required upgrade of the project's Kotlin Gradle Plugin.
-This involved identifying the correct configuration file (android/settings.gradle.kts) and updating the version to meet new requirements from the Flutter toolchain.
+A practical example of this was the required upgrade of the project's **Kotlin Gradle Plugin**.
+This involved identifying the correct configuration file (`android/settings.gradle.kts`) and updating the version to meet new requirements from the Flutter toolchain.
 While the code compiled successfully, this seemingly isolated Android configuration change produced an immediate, non-obvious side effect: the failure of the entire suite of golden file tests.

 The golden test failures were not due to a logic bug but to minuscule, sub-pixel changes in the rendering engine's anti-aliasing—a direct result of the toolchain update.
-The resolution was not to 'fix' the application code, but to regenerate the baseline golden images using flutter test --update-goldens and validate the visual changes in source control.
+The resolution was not to 'fix' the application code, but to regenerate the baseline golden images using `flutter test --update-goldens` and validate the visual changes in source control.
 This two-step process—addressing the primary deprecation and then resolving its downstream impact—exemplifies the project's approach to maintenance: diagnose thoroughly, fix deliberately, and always validate the full impact of any change.

 ---
 ## License